Skip to main content

 function handleClick(e) {

-// 1.
-Stop the event from bubbling up to the parent div
+// Stop the event from bubbling to the toolbar

 e.stopPropagation();